 In other words, are the materially wealthy, without exception, hopeless in ever finding a saving relationship with Jesus Christ?
 Certainly not.

 First, there are individuals mentioned throughout the Bible who we know were quite wealthy yet had an authentic relationship with God.
-Just a few of them include would Job, Abraham, Joseph of Arimathea who bought Jesus’ tomb, Lydia, Cornelius and King David.
+Just a few of them include Job, Abraham, Joseph of Arimathea, who bought Jesus’ tomb, Lydia, Cornelius and King David.

 At What Point Can Someone Be Considered Materially Wealthy?

 It’s crucial to answer the question, “Who are the wealthy that Jesus spoke of?”
 After all, more is required of those who are given much.
 Our tendency is to think he was speaking of people wealthier than ourselves.
 However, many people today with average incomes have access to more comfortable living conditions than the wealthiest of Jesus’s day did.